PsyD Academics

 You are expected to complete a minimum total of 1,200 semester hours of externship, across the first two externships.
 These clinical experiences begin in the fall of the second year.
 Externships are designed to assist you in achieving competence in clinical skills and prepare you for the required doctoral clinical internship.

 From the wide array of NY/NJ externship options available, you will select a small number of sites each year to which you will apply.
-You will complete general therapy/assessment placements first, before seeking out more specialized placements (e.g. Neuropsychology, Integrated Health/Primary Care).
+In most cases, you will complete general therapy/assessment placements first, before seeking out more specialized placements (e.g. Neuropsychology, Integrated Health/Primary Care).

 How an Externship Site is Chosen